AIXTRON 200/4 RF-S Metalorganic Chemical Vapor Deposition (MOCVD) Method

 • It has the capability to perform epitaxial growth at the nanoscale on 2” or 3” substrates.

-• It has the capacity to grow complex multilayer epitaxial structures with precise control over layer thickness and composition.
+• It is capable of growing complex multilayer epitaxial structures with precise control over layer thickness and composition.

 • The reactor chamber is integrated with an M. Braun inert atmosphere glove box.